 Myth 3: How much you diet and exercise dictates what your cholesterol level will be.

-Myth 4: My lipid panel was high, now my doctor will make me start a statin.
+Myth 4: My lipid panel was high, so now my doctor will make me start a statin.

-Truth 4: The next steps after your doctor orders a lipid panel is to assess your risk for heart attack and stroke.
+Truth 4: The next step after your clinician orders a lipid panel is to assess your risk for heart attack and stroke.
 This assessment will help determine the best management strategy for you.
 Patients at high risk might need to start with medication AND lifestyle modifications, while patients at lower risk might start by modifying their lifestyle.
 Some of the lifestyle recommendations include:

 - Getting active.
 Small steps can lead to big progress.
 We recommend getting about 150 minutes of moderate-level physical activity each week.

 - Eat healthy fats.
 Poly- or monounsaturated fats are best — including nut oils, olive oil and avocados.
-Try to avoid saturated or trans fats — such as butter, margarine, cheese, red meat — these all increase bad cholesterol.
+Try to avoid saturated or trans fats — such as butter, margarine, cheese and red meat.
+These all increase bad cholesterol.

 - Stop smoking.
-If you smoke, this can increase your risk of heart disease and stroke, so it's very important to quit.
-We have many resources to help you!
+Smoking can increase your risk of heart disease and stroke, so it's very important to quit.
+Your care team has many resources to help you.

 Myth 5: Everyone who takes a statin experiences muscle pain.

 Truth 5: Many patients are concerned about starting a statin due to fear that it might cause muscle pain or cramping.
-The truth is, only about 2-10% of patents experience muscle-related side effects, which range from muscle pain/aching to cramping.
-Of patients who had these side effects with one statin; 90% were able to tolerate an alternative statin medication with continued use.
+The truth is only about 2%-10% of patients experience muscle-related side effects, which range from muscle pain/aching to cramping.
+Of patients who had these side effects with one statin, 90% were able to tolerate an alternative statin medication with continued use.

-Dr, Alison Ducharme-Smith is an internal medicine physician in Employee and Community Health's (ECH) Division of Community Internal Medicine (CIM) and practices at Mayo Family Clinic Northeast in Rochester.
+Allison Ducharme-Smith, M.D., is an internal medicine physician in the Division of Community Internal Medicine, Geriatrics and Palliative Care and practices at Mayo Family Clinic Northeast in Rochester.
+She is also the Medical Director of the Good Samaritan Free Health Clinic.
 Her interests include preventive medicine, women's health, chronic disease management and medical education.